legraina/rmn/README.md

 ### Admin commands

-They need to be run locally from the server.
+They need to be run locally from the server (depending on nginx/ingress configuration).

 ##### Create a user
 Role can be either "Utilisateur" or "Administrateur":